apache/rocketmq/docs/en/Configuration_System.md

-#  The system configuration #
+# The system configuration

 This section focuses on the configuration of the system (JVM/OS)

 ## **1 JVM Options** ##

 The latest released version of JDK 1.8 is recommended.
 Set the same Xms and Xmx value to prevent the JVM from resizing the heap for better performance.
-A simple JVM configuration is as follows:
+A simple JVM configurations looks like this:

     -server -Xms8g -Xmx8g -Xmn4g